What’s IDFA, and why does it matter?

 Marketers are tasked with quickly understanding and preparing for a world without third-party identifiers, including third-party cookies and mobile ad IDs (MAIDs).
 This industry change started in 2017, but it became a much more urgent priority in 2020 when the most dominant players in desktop and mobile connectivity, Apple and Google, announced that they were deprecating common third-party identifiers.

 During their developer conference in early 2020, Apple released new privacy controls related to IDFA, their iOS advertising identifier.
 In 2021, they took this change a step further, rolling out the App Tracking Transparency (ATT) framework, which requires consumers opt-in to being tracked by app developers and advertisers on all Apple devices.
 These changes impact digital advertisers in numerous ways, and marketers need to be prepared to adapt.

 What exactly is IDFA, how do mobile ad IDs work for digital advertising, when and why are changes being made to IDFA, and what does a future-proofed solution look like for marketers?

 What is IDFA?

-The Identifier for Advertisers (IDFA) is an anonymized unique identifier—a mobile ad ID (MAID)—assigned by Apple to a user's device that allows an installed mobile application to track user behavior across other companies’ apps, websites or offline properties for the purposes of ad targeting, personalization and measurement.
+The Identifier for Advertisers (IDFA) is an anonymized unique identifier assigned by Apple to a user's device.
+With IDFA, an installed mobile application can track user behavior across other companies’ apps, websites or offline properties.
 Much like a third-party cookie in a browser, IDFA enables advertisers to track a user’s interactions within mobile apps, such as downloads, clicks and purchases.

 The purpose of the iOS ad ID is to help create personalized app experiences for users.
 With IDFA, Apple has enabled advertisers to deliver relevant, targeted digital advertisements to app users, which drives revenue for app developers and creates better customer experience.
 In iOS, IDFA allows advertisers to also track ad performance.
 This Apple advertising identifier doesn’t contain personally identifying information; rather, it tracks in-app activity and downloads.
 Ever since IDFA was first introduced, users have had the ability to reset or turn off access to their IDFA via the privacy settings on their device.